sstadick/nython/README.md

 - Remove the dep fo passing in nimbase.h and find it on the system somehow
 - Possibly create a nim install in your local virtualenv somehow, with nimpy
 - Generate some performance tests, although that is more on nimpy than this package

+### Ponim

+If you are interested in this, and want to see a nice loca dev way of doing things, check out this example I put together: https://github.com/sstadick/ponim